 If you give people the same problem set 80% of them will make the exact same design decisions.
 The rest will figure out something great you didn’t expect.
 I know it, because I teach at design courses where this happens every day.
 So the problem is not with the decisions, but the information which people need to make the right decision with.

 We use workshops to get everyone to know our audience’s pain points and then decide on the product together.
-Workshops are fun, they involve people, and they align the team.
+UX workshops are fun, they involve people, and they align the team.

 In our case with the serious executive, we gave the summary of one of the user interviews to each participant on the meeting.
 We gave them time to read it and listen into the recording.
 Everyone had to represent their interviewee during the workshop.
 We built personas this way and checked each stage of the customer journey to come up with new, useful features for our users.